Liberal MP Russell Broadbent calls for scrapping of Stage 3 tax cuts

 A Liberal backbencher has called for the scrapping of tax cuts for high-income earners amid growing pressure for the Prime Minister to do so.

-Victorian MP Russell Broadbent has argued for the Stage 3 tax cuts to be dumped, saying the measure sent the wrong message to the community.
+Victorian MP Russell Broadbent has argued for the stage three tax cuts to be dumped, saying the measure sent the wrong message to the community.

 The legislated cuts, due to begin in 2024, lower the 32.5 per cent and 37 per cent marginal tax rates to 30 per cent and flatten the tax structure for people earning between $45,000 and $200,000.